Best Mortgage Lenders for Bankruptcies

 1. Best for Flexible Mortgage Options: Angel Oak Mortgage Solutions

-While they offer conventional loans, Angel Oak Mortgage Solutions’ specialty lies in offering specialized loans for people who don’t meet typical qualification standards because of income, credit or bankruptcy history.
+While they offer conventional loans, Angel Oak Mortgage Solutions’ specialty lies in offering specialized loans for people who don’t meet typical qualification standards because of income, credit, or bankruptcy history.
 These are typically referred to as nonqualified mortgage (QM) loans.

-For example, Angel Oak offers financial statement loans that allow buyers with a bankruptcy more than two years ago and/or a foreclosure more than one year ago to obtain financing.
+For example, Angel Oak offers financial statement loans that allow buyers with bankruptcy more than two years ago and/or foreclosure more than one year ago to obtain financing.
 These loan programs allow you to submit a full financial statement and documents supporting your financial position beyond just your credit score.

 Angel Oak also offers a bank statement loan, which is ideal for self-employed men and women as well as business owners who need to divert a large portion of their personal income to business-related investments and expenses.
 If you don’t have W-2s or a traditional source of income, Angel Oak’s mortgage payment options might be right for you.